-The NPV represents the PV of the tariff payments to the project paid by Enron, less the PV of the capacity tariff and other operating fees paid to BPUB, over a 25-year period.
-An all-in unlevered discount rate of 10% has been used to reflect turnkey construction risk under the ABB Contract, BPUB operating risk and payment risk of Enron as sole transmission off-take counterparty.

 TRANSACTION UPSIDES/OPTIONALITY

 Americas expects that the typical PPA will include a 5-8% call-back on 100% availability.
 This will allow Americas to call back power from the industrials during peak times in the ERCOT market, creating value for Enron.